Townhouses and Houses in Gibraltar: What Is Available and Prices in 2026

 For buyers who want house-level space but cannot find or afford a townhouse, the Gibraltar market offers some practical alternatives:

 Large penthouse apartments: Many of Gibraltar's modern apartment developments include substantial penthouse units with roof terraces.
 A well-specified penthouse can offer 3,000 square feet or more of living space, plus a roof terrace that substitutes for a garden.
-Ocean Village and Queensway Quay have the best penthouse stock.
-Prices for premium penthouses reach GBP 2 million to GBP 4 million at the top end.
+Ocean Village and Queensway Quay, including developments such as The Sails and Ocean Spa Plaza, have strong penthouse stock.
+Prices for premium penthouses reach £2,000,000 to £4,000,000 at the top end.

 Upper floor apartments with terraces: Several developments have large terrace apartments at upper floors that offer significant outdoor space.
 Not a garden, but in Gibraltar's climate, a large terrace is genuinely useful for most of the year.

 Cross-border buying: Some buyers who work in Gibraltar but want a house with a garden choose to buy in La Linea de la Concepcion or other parts of the Campo de Gibraltar area in Spain.
-Spanish property in the area is significantly cheaper, and with the April 2026 treaty changes streamlining the border crossing, cross-border living is more practical than ever for Gibraltar workers.
+Spanish property in the area is significantly cheaper.
+The Gibraltar-Spain Treaty is due to enter provisional application on 15 July 2026, which is widely expected to streamline cross-border movement further, making cross-border living more practical for Gibraltar workers.

 Who Buys Townhouses in Gibraltar?